PolVilniusTech/coding.php/developing.md

 );
 ```
 #### Notes of the Arrays.
-Padding the code depending by previous padding or after the functions, loops.
+Padding the code depending by previous padding or after the control operators (i.e. various functions like loops).

 ### The Comments